alisaifee/limits/doc/source/installation.rst

 Async Storage
 *************

-If you are using an async code base you can install the storage dependencies along with the package.
+If you are using an async code base you can install the storage dependencies along with the package using the following extras:

 .. tabbed:: Redis